As a membership organization, we are pleased to provide Requests for Proposals (RFPs) from our members to the broader community.

 The Helen J. Serini Foundation supports innovative interventions that remove or address root causes of systemic barriers to health, safety, shelter, and opportunity in the communities where we work and live.
 The small grants program supports specific projects: personal/professional development and support; offsetting harm done by past fiscal sponsors; or for support of specific work around diversity, equity, and inclusion practices.
 Applications are open on a rolling basis.
 Click here for more information.

 The Marion I. & Henry J. Knott Foundation is a Catholic family foundation that strives to strengthen communities in central and western Maryland while preserving the Knott legacy of giving.
-General Fund Grants program is their responsive funding vehicle and provides support across five program areas: arts & humanities, Catholic activities, education, health care, and human services, to organizations working to strengthen communities, build opportunities, and create safe and healthy spaces for individuals and families to thrive.
-The next deadline to submit a Letter of Inquiry is October 7, 2024.
+Since its inception, the General Fund Grants program has provided over $70 million in support across five program areas: arts & humanities, Catholic activities, education, health care, and human services, to organizations working to strengthen communities, build opportunities, and create safe and healthy spaces for individuals and families to thrive.
+The next deadline to submit a Letter of Inquiry is June 2, 2025.
 Click here for more information.

 The Marion I. + Henry J. Knott Foundation: Cash Flow Loans